Chicago American: History

 The newspaper joined the Associated Press on October 31, 1932.

 Under pressure from his lenders, Hearst consolidated the American and the Herald-Examiner in 1939.
 It continued as the Chicago Herald-American until 1953 when it became the Chicago American.
 The American was bought by the Chicago Tribune in 1956, and was renamed as Chicago's American in 1959.

-As with many other afternoon dailies, the paper suffered in postwar years from declining circulation figures caused in part by television news and in part by population shifts from city to suburbs.
+As with many other afternoon daily newspapers the paper suffered in postwar years from declining circulation figures caused in part by television news and in part by population shifts from city to suburbs.
 The paper continued as an afternoon broadsheet until 1969 when the Tribune converted the paper to the tabloid-format Chicago Today.
 Measures to bolster the paper were unsuccessful, and Chicago Today published its final issue on September 13, 1974.
 The Chicago Tribune inherited many of the Today's writers and staff and became a 24-hour operation.

 The American was the product of the merger or acquisition of 14 predecessor newspapers and inherited the tradition and the files of all of them.

-As an afternoon paper, the American was dependent on street sales rather than subscriptions, and it was breaking news that brought street sales.
-The American was noted for its aggressive reporting.
-Its editors, writers, and photographers went hard after every story.
-It was not uncommon for them to pretend to be police officers or public officials to get a story, although many of them could simply talk their way into any place.

-These techniques were usually used legitimately.
-Reporters demanded information as if they had a right to it, and would often get it.
-With its connections to news sources and its bravado, the small staff of the American regularly scooped its larger, more respectable afternoon competition, the Chicago Daily News.